Conference Theme: Envisioning Tomorrow’s Earth

 The editors of Science have provided a list of Hot Topics that may help spark ideas for symposium proposals.

-Conference Dates and Location: February 16-19, 2018 in Austin, TX.
+Conference Dates and Location: February 13-16, 2020 in Seattle, WA.

 Submissions are requested for both career development workshops and scientific sessions.